 2000: Amended customs clearance obligations

 The “License, Authorisations and Formalities” section of FAS and DEQ Incoterms® rules were modified to comply with the way most customs authorities address the issues of exporter and importer of record.

 2010: Reflections on the contemporary trade landscape

 Incoterms® 2010 is the most current edition of the rules to date.
 This version consolidated the D-family of rules, removing DAF (Delivered at Frontier), DES (Delivered Ex Ship), DEQ (Delivered Ex Quay) and DDU (Delivered Duty Unpaid) and adding DAT (Delivered at Terminal) and DAP (Delivered at Place).
 Other modifications included an increased obligation for buyer and seller to cooperate on information sharing and changes to accommodate “string sales.”

-To keep pace with the ever-evolving global trade landscape, the latest update to the trade terms is currently in progress and is set to be unveiled in the second half of 2019 for entry into force on 1 January 2020.
+To keep pace with the ever-evolving global trade landscape, the latest update to the trade terms was launched in September 2019.